avantifellows/db-service/docs/INSTALLATION.md

     ```
 - [Install Postgres](https://www.postgresql.org/download/)
   - For Postgres, this app defaults to `postgres` as both the username and password.
 This can be edited in `config/dev.exs` file.
+  - Create a new database for the application called `dbservice_dev`.
+  - Log into the database created.
   - Open the Postgres CLI and check the enabled extensions:
     ```sql
     SELECT * FROM pg_extension;